longhorn/website/content/docs/0.8.1/volumes-and-nodes/expansion.md

-#### Via Longhorn UI
+#### Expanding Volumes with the Longhorn UI
 If your Kubernetes version is v1.14 or v1.15, this method is the only choice for Longhorn volume expansion.

-Usage: On the volume page of Longhorn UI, click `Expand` for the volume.
+1. In the Longhorn UI, click the **Volume** tab.
+2. Go to the volume that needs to be expanded.
+Click the three-line menu dropdown and click **Expand Volume.**
+3. Enter a new size in Gi.
+4. Click **OK.**

 ## Filesystem expansion